-Helping CU students quit tobacco products is a vital part of our mission to support health, wellness and academic success.
+Helping CU students quit nicotine products is a vital part of our mission to support health, wellness and academic success.
 While just 21% of CU students use cigarettes, over 73% of these students want to quit.
 Quitting can be tough, but there are resources on and off campus to support those who want to quit.

 People decide to quit for a number of reasons.
-Whether it's for health, finances, or personal relationships, choosing to quit using tobacco can be beneficial to your physical and mental health.
+Whether it's for health, finances, or personal relationships, choosing to quit using nicotine can be beneficial to your physical and mental health.
 It also takes time and energy, so being prepared and learning what works and what doesn’t can reduce the stress that comes with the process.
 Here are a few things to keep in mind about quitting:

 - Creating a detailed plan before you quit increases your likelihood of success.

 - Using stress management and relaxation techniques such as deep breathing, exercising and engaging in joyful activities can help prevent relapse.